Restoration Process of a 1975 T2 VW Kombi Baywindow

 To remove surface rust we used a sand grinder.
 We then cut out deep rust areas, and welded pieces of metal replacements.
 Applied rust treatment, then sanded the area.
 Then applied body filler where needed, and sanded back the body filler.
 Etched and primed the exterior.

 The next stage was stripping and re-spraying the interior.
 Complete paint removal, then applying rust treatment where required.
 We added rust inhibitive primer, and then we added a top coat of colour, which was an original VW Lotus White.
 During the process, we had to remove the dashboard, due to rust.
-And we welded new metal to replace the rusted sections.
+We removed the rust, painted it, kept it!
+And we welded new metal to replace the rusted sections on the door.

 All our windows are now in!
 With a few handy pieces of equipment around – helped to prevent blistering fingers and hands.
 More hard going than what we thought.